firedev/firedev.github.io/_posts/2015-06-30-lazy-image-creation-with-carrierwave.md

 Now you have fast upload, delayed image creation and the nice part is that you can delete the whole `uploads` folder.
 Versions will be re-created.
 You can change formats on-the-fly when design changes.
 Broken files will be automatically deleted as well.
-Basically you don't need to worry about images anymore.
+In other words -- you don't need to worry about images.

 This is pretty much the complete implementation taken out of one of the projects I am working on.
 Please let me know if that helped you.
 Thanks.